thecsea/jwt-auth/README.md

 * Custom claims fixed, now they are checked (even in middleware)

 # Examples and test
-New method are nto tested since they are used and tested directly in anothe project [dsd-meetme/backend](https://github.com/dsd-meetme/backend)
+New method are not tested since they are used and tested directly in another project [dsd-meetme/backend](https://github.com/dsd-meetme/backend)

 # License